How to Wash Your Hands Accurately

 When to Use Hand Sanitizer

 To be appropriately effective, the hand sanitizer must be alcohol-based and contain at least 60% alcohol.
-Note that hand sanitizer isn’t a substitute for soap and water for removing germs.
-It is also not as effective when your hands are visibly soiled or have been exposed to chemicals.
+Hand sanitizer isn’t a substitute for soap and water for removing germs.
+It is also not as effective when your hands are visibly soiled or exposed to chemicals.

 Does it Matter What Sort of Soap You Use?